-An unavoidable part of the next several months of your journey will be attaining the proper permits to build and operate your restaurant.
+An unavoidable part of the next several months of your journey will be attaining the proper permits to build and operate your Los Angeles restaurant.
 Having a clear understanding of who you’ll need to work with and their role can help smooth out the process and potentially avoid delays.

-In an ideal society, you’d have one point of contact for your new restaurant or cafe — one permitting department to do things like:
+In an ideal society, you’d have one point of contact for your new Los Angeles restaurant or cafe — one permitting department to do things like:

 Unfortunately, LA isn’t quite there yet.
 Instead, there are two primary departments you’ll be working with: